Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 * W3C CSS Validation
 * Pylint python Validation
 * Javascript

-## <u>Heroku</u>

-* Project started in Github and launched in Gitpod
+* Stripe
+* AWS
+* elephantSQL
+* jsonformatter.org
+* 10minutemail.net
+* xmlsitemaps
+* Django secret ket generator

 ## <u>Deployment</u>
-1. As advised in the course walkthrough, I deployed my skeleton project to heroku early to deal with any issues at the beginning.

-2. I created a heroku profile and submitted a request to use Postgres linking my project to heroku

-3. I copied the Postgres link to my config vars

-4. In the Heroku Settings tab I clicked on "Reveal Config Vars".
-I copied the automatically-added postgres link from beside the DATABASE_URL variable.

-5. I put this value into env.py in a database url setting.

-6. I added the SECRET_KEY into the env.py file after having it generated on the Django Secret Key Generator.

-7. I added the secret key into the Heroku Settings > config vars.

-8. In the settings.py file I imported os and added an if statement noting that outside the development environment the environment variables must be used from env.py, including the secret key.

-9. In settings.py file, I deleted the present code for databases and added code to use the currently set up django database URL as set in the env.py file and also in the Heroku config vars.

-10. I migrated these changes in Gitpod using python3 manage.py migrate.

-11. To set up Cloudinary, I copied the API Environment Variable from my cloudinary profile.

-12. I added this to env.py and into the Heroku Settings > config vars.

-13. I also added DISABLE_COLLECTATIC = 1 to the Heroku config vars for debug only.
-Before final deployment I removed this setting from heroku.

-14. cloudinary and cloudinary_storage were added to the installed apps in settings.py.

-15. I created 3 directories: Media, Static and Templates as well as the procfile.

-16. The skeleton project ran successfully on heroku.

-17. I removed DISABLE_COLLECTSTATIC and set debug to false for final deployment.

-18. Deployed to heroku.

-19. Completed final tests on deployed page.
+Heroku was used to deploy the site.
+The project was deployed using the following steps:

+1. Log into Heroku and create a new app

+2. Create an external database using ElephantSQL

+3. Log into Elephant SQL, click create new instance

+4. Set up plan, select Tiny Turtle which is free, leave tags field blank

+5. Select your region, mine was amazon-web-services::eu-west-1

+6. Click Review

+7. Ensure details are accurate and click Create Instance

+8. Return to the ElephantSQL dashhboard and click on your project instance

+9. Copy the URL to the clipboard

+10. In the terminal install dj_database_url and psycopg2 to connect to the external database

+11. Update the requirements.txt file

+12. Import dj_database_url in the settings.py file

+13. Run the showmigrations command to confirm you are connected to the external database

+14. Migrate the database models

+15. Create a superuser

+16. On the elephantSQL page for the database select browser

+17. Click the table queries button and select auth_user

+18. On the deploy tab on Heroku, click settings, click reveal config vars

+19. Add the following:
+- DATABASE_URL followed by the URL of the ELephantSQL database
+- PORT 8000
+- SECRET_KEY followed by the project secret key
+- DISABLE_COLLECT_STATIC (for development only this should be removed when deploying the site)

+20. On the Deploy tab, connect to GitHub, (search for the repository name)

+21. At the bottom of the deploy page, Enable Automatic Deploys.
+This allows for automatic deployment when you push to GitHub

+## <u>Forking the GitHub Repository</u>

+We can make a copy of the of the original repository by forking the GitHub repository.
+This allows us to view or amend the without affecting the original repository

+1. Log in to GitHub and select the repository

+2. The fork Button is located at the top of the Repository, click it

+3. A copy of the Repository should be created

+## <u>Making a local clone</u>

+1. Log into GitHUb
+2. Select the Repository
+3. Click Clone or Download
+4. To clone the repository using HTTPS under 'Clone with HTTPS' copy the link
+5. Open Git Bash
+6. Change the working directory to the location where you want the cloned directory
+7. Type 'git clone' and paste the URL
+8. Press enter and the local clone will be created

 ## <u>Credits</u>
-* I heavily relied on the course content walkthrough project for the Code Star blog presented by Matt Rudge.
-The entire project was built using the guidance of Matt's course content in particular the boostrap application and some CSS which I used from the walkthrough to help make the site responsive.
-My sincere thanks to Matt and his content as without it I don't think I would've completed this project.
+* I heavily relied on the course content walkthrough project for Boutique Ado.
+The entire project was built using the guidance of the Boutique Ado course content in particular the boostrap application and some CSS which I used from the walkthrough to help make the site responsive and functional.
+My sincere thanks to Code Institute for the Boutique Ado Walkthrough Project content as without it I would not have completed this project.

+* Stack Overflow, W3Schools web tutorials.

+## <u>Acknowledgments</u>

 * My wife and children for their unwavering support and patience.
+Finally now I can make up for lost time over this extremely difficult year

+* Tutor support

-* Mike Sheehan, Brian O'Grady and Matt Rudge for their helpful online meetings
+* Mike Sheehan for his unwavering support

+* Kevin Loughrey for his invaluable tutoring and encouragement in the darkest hours